 - Opportunity to tap potential customers from different countries

-- Favorable chance to incorporate international SEO.
+- Favourable chance to incorporate international SEO.
 Thus, it becomes easy to target potential customers on local search engines

 - Increase sales as an extension to increased leads